JuneWayne/ALL-Pipeline-WebApp/README.md

 **04/16**
 - Automate the web-scrape task and connect it with MongoDB via Shell
 - initialize the pipeline and create a fastapi end point up running in the cloud (so that the website can always access it)
-- consider whether a paid tier is required fro Render's cloud api services
+- consider whether a paid tier is required for Render's cloud api services

-**04/22**
+**05/16**
+- Established scheduled tasks via Pythonanywhere to collect internship updates on a daily basis at 6AM eastern
+- Created a Job Description Summarizer Agent that parses key information such as degree requirement, skills desired, and job duties
+- Created an Internship Copilot Agent via Streamlit that finds relevant internship recommendations based on user query from Pinecone's Vector Store
-- Connect to Front-end (HTML & JavaScript architecture) via Render's cloud hosted FastAPI
+- Embedded Streamlit application to Front-end website
+- Connected Front-end displays with Render API

+**06/30**
+- Fixed the pipeline breakage from OpenAI Errors and migrated deprecated Pinecone packages to newer updates
+- Connected the Pinecone Vector Store with the scheduled data pipeline, automated the embedding process to ensure that the chatbot is update-to-date with the newest internship information

+**Future Steps**
 - Create an analytical dashboard of visualizations via D3 or Python
-- Connect an AI summarizer agent to the workflow to summarize lengthy job descriptions to 2-3 sentences
-- Write a script that either uses mechanical key word extraction methods, or uses natural langugae processing to extract keywords such as skillset requirements from the job database
-- Testing of scheduled task and whether website updates in real time

-**04/30**
 - Have a fully functioning real-time updated dashboard and geo-mapped job visualization website